DylanTai/Fillit/README.txt

 # Fillit
-A project done during the Cadet program in 42 Silicon Valley that reads in a text file of a 1-26 tetriminos and then outputs the smallest possible square those tetriminos can fit in.
+A project done during the Cadet program in 42 Silicon Valley that reads in a text file of 1-26 tetriminos and then outputs the smallest possible square those tetriminos can fit in.

 Differences from the PDF:
 ---